ZijiaZhang/CPSC436_Project/README.md

 ## Project Architecture

-Front-end files are stored in `src/frontend` directory.
-Each page will have an individual directory which stores their specific components and actions.
-If one component/action is used in more than one page, move to them to shared directory.
+Frontend files are stored in `src/frontend` directory.
+Each page will have an individual directory that stores their specific components and actions.
+If one component/action is used in more than one page, move them to the shared directory.

-Back-end files are stores in `src/backend` directory.
-It includes an api directory with code for API endpoints, a model directory for MongoDB schemas and connections, and a shared directory for implementations of helper functions.
+Backend files are stores in `src/backend` directory.
+It includes an API directory with code for API endpoints, a model directory for MongoDB schemas and connections, and a shared directory for implementations of helper functions.

 Overview of the structure: